typicode/hotel/README.md

 > Classy process manager for front-end devs ❤

-Just fire up a text editor, a browser and you're good to go.

 ![](https://rawgit.com/typicode/hotel/master/screen.gif)

-_No need to worry about ports, remember commands, manage terminal tabs, ... you can even use local `.dev` domains and it works everywhere :+1:_
+No need to worry about ports, remember commands, manage terminal tabs, ... access and start your servers from the browser.
+You can even use local `.dev` domains and it works everywhere :+1:

 ## Features